26 January 2021

 We don't explore for happiness.

-We explore for knowledge.
+We explore for truth.

 We all know being a Commander of the SC comes with great burden, but despite that, he staged the coup d'etat partly because he did not actively want to die.
 He hesitated to choose between his dream and humanity in his final battle for the same reason: if he knew a way to win against the Beast Titan and still live to see the basement, he would definitely choose that route over a suicide charge.
-He hesitated because he was having extreme difficulty giving up his dream.
+He was having extreme difficulty giving up his dream.
 This is why Levi stepped in and made the call for him, and he gave a faint smile: He is relieved that he did not have to make the choice because someone was able to do it for him.
 It was resignation, not satisfaction.
 The look on his face when he made the final speech and charged was pure horror (we had never seen him scared of anything before this moment).
 He did not "live his final moment in peace" like some people think.
 He simply realized that humanity's victory was more important than him personally reaching the truth, but he never let go of his desire to know the outside world.
 This was even reflected in his final words before Levi injected Armin with the serum.

 The rock bombardment scene was Erwin's moment of weakness that Levi had to witness.
 It was Erwin's survivor’s guilt.
 But we see that a lot of characters go through this moment, too, and come out alive and kicking.
 People bring up Erwin's words of how sometimes death would be the easier choice, but we also see Armin have this disregard for his own life.
 Nevertheless, we still see Armin push forward.
 When they discover that the Titans aren't their real enemy, Eren shifts his gears towards freedom.
 Reiner - a character that explicitly wanted to die, still sees hope through Gabi and Falco.
 Shadis is proof that you can turn around after wallowing in failure.
 If all these characters managed to remold their dreams and visions and overcome their guilt, why can't Erwin?!
 His whole character wasn't just the basement.
 He still had people and ideal he cared about.
 The whole "he needed to be drunk on something" thing is a bogus argument.
-The whole "he may be depressed, therefore letting him die was the right choice" argument is very disturbing.

-4/ ERWIN'S DREAM IS NECESSARY TO MANKIND.
+3/ ERWIN'S DREAM IS NECESSARY TO MANKIND.

 When Erwin told the recruits that he was seeking truth in Eren's basement in Season 1, many of them willingly joined him.
 When he was younger, he spread his theories among his fellow trainee cadets (S3P2 ep3-4 where Nile confirms it).
 That's one of the reasons that many graduating cadets joined the SC along with him.